Palliative and End of Life Care

 The bereavement care team will collect certificates from the wards.
 Please ring the office to let them know it is ready for collection.

 5. What do we do with deceased patient’s property?

-When a patient dies, their property should be bagged, labelled and accompanied with a property form.
+When a patient dies their property should be bagged, labelled and accompanied with a property form (on EPIC).
 Due to the restriction in visiting, a service is now available to support the ward areas to return property to relatives.

 - Complete and print a property form.

-- Call 254827 and leave a message advising you have patient property for collection stating the clinical area, patient name, MRN and date of death.
+- Call x349259 and leave a message advising you have patient property for collection stating the clinical area, patient name, MRN and date of death.